Non-asymptotic oracle inequalities for the Lasso in high-dimensional mixture of experts: Introduction

-We focus on the use of an $l_1$-penalized maximum likelihood estimator (MLE), as originally proposed as the Lasso by \cite{tibshirani1996regression}, which tends to produce sparse solutions and can be viewed as a convex surrogate for the non-convex $l_0$-penalization problem.
-These methods have attractive computational and theoretical properties (cf.~\citet{fan2001variable}).
-First introduced in \cite{tibshirani1996regression} for the linear regression model, the Lasso estimator has since been extended to many statistical problems, including for high-dimensional regression of non-homogeneous data by using finite mixture regression models as considered by~\cite{khalili2007variable}, \cite{stadler2010l1}, and \cite{lloyd2018globally}.
+We focus on the use of the Lasso, originally introduced by \citet{tibshirani_regression_1996}, also known as an $l_1$-penalised maximum likelihood estimator ($l_1$-PMLE).
+Using $l_1$-PMLE tends to produce sparse solutions and can be viewed as a convex surrogate for the non-convex $l_0$-penalization problem.
+Relaxation methods have attractive computational and theoretical properties (\cf~\citealp{fan2001variable}).
+First introduced for the linear regression model, the Lasso estimator has since been studied and extended to many statistical problems.